djorlando24/pyLabDataLogger/README.md

 - Generic USB webcams supported by OpenCV
     - Note that OpenCV2 can't tell multiple webcams apart, user would be asked which is which.

+- CSI camera interfaces such as the Raspberry Pi Camera, using libcamera
+    - see libcamera.org for information

 - RS-232 Serial devices via Serial-to-USB adapters. pyLabDataLogger may not be able to auto-identify the USB VID & PID and you might be asked to select from a list of supported devices.
     - Tenma 72-2710 USB programmable bench power supply